 It was a welcome relief to my feet.

-Plus, when Genie+ happens it will be nice to have a ride pass waiting for you once you’re out of the show.
+Plus, if you’re using Genie+, you can have a ride pass waiting for you once you’re out of the show.

 It Doesn’t Feel as Disney